-Luckily, Heather Arment, founder of A Lil’ Curious, put together a handy how-to guide for those who want to tackle (see what we did there?) the project.
-“Once you see something like this, you’re kind of ruined,” Arment said.
-“I mean, how can you just serve your guests nachos and wings after seeing such a gratuitous display of fanaticism?”
+Luckily, Heather Arment, founder of A Lil’ Curious, put together a handy how-to guide for those who want to tackle the project.
+"Once you see something like this, you’re kind of ruined,” Arment said.
+"How can you just serve your guests nachos and wings after seeing such a gratuitous display of fanaticism?”
 We’re with you, Heather.
-Excuse us while we go build one ourselves, based on these detailed and easy instructions.

 Building a snackadium is time-consuming enough without completely constructing everything on your own.
 Simplify the process by pre-purchasing/gathering these materials:

 22 cardboard magazine file boxes (available here)

 Step 1: Sides 1 and 2

 To make the stands, glue two sets of eight file boxes together in a row.
 Line the insides of each with aluminum foil (so you can reuse other years).

 Repeat with two sets of three file boxes for the short sides of the stadium.
 Line the insides of each with aluminum foil.